iraban-dutta/tutorial-to-git/README.md

-# Starting with git and Github
+# Starting with git and GitHub
 Creating a readme file
 .md stands for Markdown